 Recall that given a matroid $N = (E,\cB)$, the pair $\mathrm{lift}(N):=(E\cup E^*, \cB')$ is an orthogonal matroid, where $\cB' = \{B\cup (E\setminus B)^* : B\in \cB\}$.
 The set of circuits of $\mathrm{lift}(N)$ is the union of $\{C\subseteq E: \text{$C$ is a circuit of $N$}\}$ and $\{D^*\subseteq E^*: \text{$D$ is a cocircuit of $N$}\}$.

 Let $N$ be a regular matroid.
 Choosing a regular representation of $N$ (i.e., a totally unimodular integer matrix representing $N$), we obtain a set $\cC$ of signed circuits of $N$ and a set $\cD$ of signed cocircuits of $N$, where $\cC,\cD\subseteq\{0,\pm 1\}^E$ and every signed circuit is orthogonal to every signed cocircuit with respect to the standard inner product on $\Z^E$.
-The sets $\cC$ and $\cD$ are unique up to reorientations; see \cite[Section 2.1]{BBY2019} for details.
+See \cite[Section 2.1]{BBY2019} for details.
+The sets $\cC$ and $\cD$ are unique up to reorientations; this result is essentially due to \cite{Camion}.

 For every element $\vv\in\cC$ (resp. $\vv\in\cD$), let $\phi(\vv)\in\{0,\pm 1\}^{E\cup E^*}$ be the unique vector such that $\mathrm{supp}(\phi(\vv))\subseteq E$ (resp. $\mathrm{supp}(\phi(\vv))\subseteq E^*$) and $\pi(\phi(\vv))=\vv$.
 Denote The set $\cC\cD$ is a regular orthogonal representation of $\mathrm{lift}(N)$, as one can easily check.